 Dr Paul Verrills practices full time interventional pain management and is a Director of Metro Pain Group in Melbourne, Australia.
 He is a Fellow of the Australasian Faculty of Musculoskeletal Medicine and completed Masters in Pain Medicine under Professor Bogduk, at the University of Newcastle.
 He was awarded his International Fellowship in Interventional Pain Practice and was an immediate past President of the Neuromodulation Society of Australia and New Zealand.
 He is also a member of the International Neuromodulation Society, Australian Pain Society, Spine Intervention Society, World Institute of Pain, The International Association for the Study of Pain, and the Spine Society of Australia.

-Please note that Dr Bruce Mitchell does not see WorkCover/TAC patients.
+Please note that A/Prof Bruce Mitchell does not see WorkCover/TAC patients.

 Dr Bates is a Sports and Exercise Physician working in the area of chronic musculoskeletal and neuropathic pain.
 He is the current Managing Director of Metro Pain Group and Monash House private hospital.
 He has published in the areas of management of neuropathic pain, neuromodulation and randomised control trials osteoarthritis.
 He teaches neuromodulation and interventional pain techniques both nationally and internationally.